FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 identify viable uses and advance movement on the remaining strategic locations: Cleeves

-Site, Colbert Station Phase ll, Opera Site and the Georgian area.--- 14
+Site, Colbert Station Phase ll, Opera Site and the Georgian area.
+---
+14

 It was recommended that the LCO Enterprise Development Company be requested